apt2tell/read_me/README.md

 I’m an engineer who has a keen and consistent growth mindset, who believes strongly in integrity, and who has ambitious goals of contributing to the community by offering solutions that utilize my skills of software engineering.

-💻 I am a seasoned full-stack developer with a proven ability to design and optimize products using Ruby/RoR, deep knowledge of relational databases, microservices, and Object Oriented Programming and a strong experience in Agile and Test Driven Development methodology.
+💻 I am a seasoned Full-Stack developer with a proven ability to design and optimize products using Ruby/RoR, deep knowledge of relational databases, microservices, and Object Oriented Programming and a strong experience in Agile and Test Driven Development methodology.
 I am able to create complex products in a changing environment, communicate effectively with the team, and proactively implement innovation in my work, while being able to prioritize tasks and manage my own work while cooperating with others.

 - 🎓 I have a **bachelor's degree** in Electronic & computer engineering.

 - 👩‍💻 I have a **Full-Stack Software Developement** certificate, obtained from [Microverse.](https://github.com/microverseinc)

-- 🌱 I’m currently working on side projects and applying to jobs.

 - 💻 All **my projects** are available [here.](https://github.com/Okechukwu-muokwugwo?tab=repositories)